 As the fee is paid to CBIS for both the training and the exam, no international fee is applied.
 Payments can be made using all major credit cards (Visa, MasterCard, American Express), PayPal (2.6% surcharge is applied) or through direct bank transfer.
 A receipt will be emailed to you after the payment is made.
 For Payment via PayPal, please contact us.

 Can I cancel or postpone my enrolment?

-- Trainees who give written notice to cancel their enrolment up to 30 days prior to the commencement of a training will be entitled to a 90% refund of fees paid after deducting 10% administration fees.
-Alternatively, a substitute candidate can attend at no additional cost.
+- Trainees who give written notice to cancel their enrolment before receiving the login credentials will be entitled to a 90% refund of fees paid after deducting 10% administration fees or a substitute candidate can be enrolled with no additional fee.

-- If the training course gets cancelled by CBIS for any reason such as limited number of participants, the trainee will be entitled to a full refund of fees paid, or will be enrolled for the next available course.
+- If the training course is not deliverable for any reason such as technical problems, the trainee will be entitled to a full refund of fees paid, or will be enrolled for other similar courses (subject to availability).

-If the training course gets cancelled by CBIS for any reason such as limited number of participants, the trainee will be entitled to a full refund of fees paid, or will be enrolled for the next available course.
+If the training course is not deliverable for any reason such as technical problems, the trainee will be entitled to a full refund of fees paid, or will be enrolled for other similar courses (subject to availability).

 Does CBIS offer Lean Six Sigma coaching and consulting services as well?